LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 .. note:: Most of the CUDA GPU exercises use unified memory (UM) via a simple
           memory manager capability provided in a file in the ``RAJA/exercises`` directory.
-HIP GPU exercises use explicit host and device memory allocations an explicit memory copy operations to move data between the two.
+HIP GPU exercises use explicit host and device memory allocations and explicit memory copy operations to move data between the two.

 .. _tutorial-lambda-label: